minhazhalim/Wikipedia-Search-Application/README.md

 4. **How to Use**:

-   Now click the right of folder 'Wikipedia-Search-Application' and open your windows terminal or command prompt cli tool. type - ```C:Users/your name/Desktop/live-server --port=8080``` and hit 'Enter'.
+   Now click the right of folder 'Wikipedia-Search-Application' and open your windows terminal or command prompt cli tool. type - ```live-server --port=8080``` and hit 'Enter'.
 The application server will automatically open ```index.html``` file in your browser.

 ## How it Works

 - The application uses JavaScript to send a request to the Wikipedia API with the user's search query.